Editorials about "shortchanging Amtrak" are always shortsighted

 in a house.
 Not in an office.
 Work at home.
 Telecommunicate."

-People who support government's transportation schemes are always years
+People who support government's transportation schemes are always years behind

-have forgotten how many years (centuries?) ahead the private sector was.
+forgotten how many years (centuries?) ahead the private sector was.

 (the above was originally sent on April 2, 1995 to Edwin A. Roberts, Jr.,